LamaKhaledd/Web/README.md

 <strong>2.
 External API Integration: </strong> Utilized to enhance functionality and supplement data collection.<br>
 <strong>3.
 Testing: </strong> Guaranteeing a robust and stable platform for crafting project management.<br>
 <strong>4.
 Docker: </strong> Simplifies software deployment by packaging applications into portable containers.<br>
+<strong>5.
+Security: </strong>Privacy, security and encryption are provided as all passwords are encrypted.
+More details visit our <a href="https://github.com/Mohammad-Aker/GreenThumb/wiki">Wiki</a> <br>

  <br>
  <p align="right">(<a href="#readme-top">⬆️ Back to top</a>)</p>
  <br>